What is Homocysteine?

 Has your doctor tested your Homocysteine levels?

-As you can see here, once homocysteine goes beyond 6.3 the cardiovascular threat becomes more real.
-The problem therein lies, each lab has their own reference range for what homocysteine should be…and it’s already way too high.
+Once homocysteine goes beyond 6.3 the cardiovascular threat becomes more real.
+The problem therein lies, each lab has its own reference range for what homocysteine should be.

 Why Functional Ranges are better indicators of safe homocysteine levels:

 LabCorp and Quest Diagnostics have their own range for what “normal” homocysteine levels are.
 These ranges are based on the demographic of sick people that go to each individual lab, and every so often both LabCorp and Quest change their ranges.
-Functional medicine ranges rarely ever change.
+Functional medicine ranges are based on the current research and are more preventative, to catch the beginning of dysfunction earlier.

 - LabCorp’s range for Homocysteine is 5.0-15.0. (crazy high, 15?!?)